 ~ Howard Aiken

 The above statement cannot be truer when it comes to your social networking site.
-It would be nice if your website sold itself but it is not always the case in the beginning.
+It would be nice if your website sold itself, but it is not always the case in the beginning.
 It is often tough for new sites to attract users with all of the competition out there.
-There are several ways to promote your website and here are few:
+There are several ways to promote your website, and here are a few: